 Almost everyone is aware of nicotine addiction in this day in age.
 Anti-tobacco legislature and lobbyists have made a point in emphasizing the negative health consequences smoking cigarettes creates.
 Nicotine in any form is dangerous.
 Smoking or chewing it is moot when it comes to health risks.
 Once addicted, it is very difficult to quit.
 Addiction becomes a powerful entity within a human being and becomes a bigger problem than simply a matter of will power, morality, or “good” versus “bad”.
 Nicotine is a powerful chemical that alters brain chemistry in a very addictive way.

 Addiction statistics are startling.
 They often fall short of the actual rate of use and deaths that occur from drugs, as many incidents go unreported.
-According to a government-funded online resource for addiction statistics, “Alcohol in combination with other drugs was the most frequently mentioned drug at time of emergency department admission (204,524 individuals), followed by cocaine (174,896 individuals), heroin/morphine (97,287 individuals), and marijuana (96,446 individuals).
+According to a government-funded online resource for addiction statistics, “Alcohol in combination with other drugs was the most frequently mentioned drug at time of emergency department admission (204,524 individuals), followed by cocaine (174,896 individuals), heroin/Opioid Pain Medication (97,287 individuals), and marijuana (96,446 individuals).
 From 1999 to 2000, emergency department mentions of prescription drugs containing oxycodone increased 68 percent (from 6,429 to 10,825 individuals), and mentions of drugs containing hydrocodone increased 31 percent (from 14,639 to 19,221 individuals).”
 Thankfully, teenagers are starting to show higher signs of resistance to illegal drugs such as hallucinogens and heroin.
 The Internet has helped fuel the information-sharing age in which current events, research, and general information is readily available in unprecedented volumes.
 This has led to more people becoming aware of addiction in its many forms.